-As an amateur social scientist, research an area of the humanities that interests you and see how it has changed over time.
+As an amateur social scientist, research something about humanity that interests you and see how it has changed over time.
 For example, you could look at how life expectancy has changed in various countries over the last hundred years, or you could study literacy rates, infant mortality rates, access to electricity, or anything else of interest.
 Check several sources and be sure to cite them.

-Once you have located the data, design a map, chart, or graph that will display your information.
+Once you have found the data, design a map, chart, or graph that will display your information.
 Be sure to label it.
 Make a hypothesis that explains the data trends; include the hypothesis under your display.